 You’re much more limited in the details you have on hand.
 Online efforts have analytics, big data and easier tracking.
 It’s harder to know who to target and how to reach them.
 Fortunately, there are a few things you can do to combat the lack of research.

 Start your own mailing list.
 Add your current customers to the list and ask them if they’ll recommend a few people for you to reach out to.
 Start a referral program.
 Word-of-mouth marketing is one of your most powerful offline tools to generate new leads.
+Additionally, you could use a web SMS platform to reach your customers and offer them new deals and promotions.

 6. Ads Are Annoying